malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

     3) Implement gate operations for bloch sphere truth table representation of qubit

 -----------------------------------------------------------------------------------------------------
-(III) LUMP ANNEALER ENCODING AS COMPOSITE OF SINGLE GATE ANNEALER ENCODINGS
+(III) LUMP ANNEALER EMBEDDING AS COMPOSITE OF SINGLE GATE ANNEALER EMBEDDINGS
 -----------------------------------------------------------------------------------------------------

 Notes:

-   If possible, it would probably be much more efficient to algorithmically determine a lump adiabatic encoding of a circuit from its component single gate encodings than to determine a lump adiabatic from a truth table as described above.
+   If possible, it would probably be much more efficient to algorithmically determine a lump adiabatic embedding of a circuit from its component single gate embeddings than to determine a lump adiabatic from a truth table as described above.

-   	Consider a logical XOR and a NOT encoding (assuming full connectivity)
+   	Consider a logical XOR and a NOT embedding (assuming full connectivity)
-	and try to compose a logical XNOR encoding from these
+	and try to compose a logical XNOR embedding from these

-       		     XOR gate encoding                         NOT gate encoding
+       		     XOR gate embedding                         NOT gate encoding
                     -------------------                       -------------------

         Ancilla          J01 = 844.4	     Output                  Input